mmelendez3/hor-refactor/README.md

 # What the Horiseon Website Is.

-- The Horiseon website highlights the company's marketing expertise specifically targeting the areas of SEO and social media influence.
+- The Horiseon website highlights the company's marketing expertise specifically targeting the areas of SEO, online repuation management, and social media influence.

 # Code Refactor Project